Mariana Manrique

 • One UI/UX designer (Me)

-I started with a workshop where we established the relationship between the existing software and apps.
+Then I organised a workshop where we established the relationship between the existing software and apps.
 The result was the identification and documentation of the most important user flows.
 With this a roadmap of the product was created.
-We then used this information to create a map of the future Webapp so everyone would know the structure and features to be developed.
+We then used this information to create a map of the future Web app so everyone would know the structure and features to be developed.

 Considering there was no existing design system, I started a Figma file and defined a colour palette, fonts (based on the graphic manual), and created the base components, such as buttons, fields, controls, etc.